The quality of our lives is directly related to the quality of our relationships. The better our relationships, the better our lives will be.

 7 Signs You Need New People or Friends in Life

 - You can’t be yourself.
-Whenever we’re not being ourselves or acting just so we can impress others, it’s a sign we need to check in with ourselves as to why that may be the case.
+Whenever we’re not being ourselves or acting just so we can impress others, it’s a sign we need to check in with ourselves why that may be the case.
 It’s also a sign we don’t feel we can be our true selves around the people we are spending time with so it may be time to find new people to hang out with.

 - You keep getting drawn into other people’s dramas.
 If we’re around people who like to gossip, whine, blame and complain, that can be emotionally draining and demotivating.
 We’re better off limiting our time with them and spending more time with people who are more uplifting and optimistic.

 - You find yourself hesitating or making up excuses not to be around them.
 Our instincts are usually accurate in the sense that our initial reaction to something is often feedback as to what we really think and feel about it.
-If we are hesitant to spend time with certain people, then that’s a clue that we don’t feel inspired when we’re around them.
+If we are hesitant to spend time with certain people, that’s a clue we don’t feel inspired when we’re around them.

 - You don’t feel supported by certain people.
 While the truth is we’re responsible for our lives, as humans, we want to feel supported.
 This may be by being able to share something with others or being able to ask for help if needed.
 If we don’t feel supported by the people we spend time with, then it’s time to find a more supportive network or group of friends.

 - You know you can’t rely on them.
 This could be because they are not dependable or they do not keep their word.
-Having people we can count on is really important because we all go through highs and lows, and sometimes we just need to know that there are people in our lives who will be there for us no matter what.
+Having people we can count on is important because we all go through highs and lows, and sometimes we need to know there are people in our lives who will be there for us no matter what.

 - You are not important to them.
 If people in our lives are always too busy for us, that doesn’t make them bad people.
-It simply means they have other priorities in their lives and we should adjust accordingly.
+It means they have other priorities in their lives and we should adjust accordingly.
 It’s even worse if they get upset when we don’t do what they want to do.
 The message is clear—we need to bring in new people into our lives.

 Whenever we’re around people, how we feel during and after we’ve been with them is an important factor to consider when deciding who to spend time with.
 We’re better off spending time with people who will inspire us to grow and be the best we can be.